Ibrassow/ibrassow.github.io/_projects/a2_argus_cubesat.md

 </div>

-I also served as a TA for the related course Spacecraft Design-Build-Fly that drove the project to its initial Preliminary Design Review.
+I also serves as a TA for a related course Spacecraft Design-Build-Fly (both missions).